andrew1337/feedback_bot/README.md

 # feedback_bot
-Telegram bot, with forward messages to admin
+**Telegram bot, with forward messages to admin**

-First step is:
+First step is: `pip install requirements.txt`

-pip install requirements.txt
+For using this bot you need to get API token from _@BotFather_

-For using this bot you need to get API token from @BotFather Next step configure file settings.py
+Next step configure file settings.py  (example included in git)

 After that run feedback_bot.py